 Oftentimes, I see patients come in with sinus x-rays with this or that finding.
 What many patients as well as physicians may not realize is that sinus x-rays are notoriously unreliable in determining whether sinus infection is present or not.
 Indeed, I NEVER order a sinus x-ray.
 Just how unreliable are sinus x-rays?

-It may be literally a flip of the coin whether the sinus x-ray is providing a correct diagnosis compared with the gold standard CT sinus.
+In adults, it may be literally a flip of the coin whether the sinus x-ray is providing a correct diagnosis compared with the gold standard CT sinus.

 Depending on what study you look at, the specificity of a sinus x-ray hovers around 50% (how often it correctly states normal sinuses).
 Sensitivity is a little better at around 80% (how often it correctly detects actual sinusitis).